trickstercache/trickster/docs/alb.md

 Apportionment is exact: over any `totalWeight` consecutive requests against a stable healthy pool, each member is selected exactly `weight` times.
 Weights also carry through from autodiscovery sources that convey them (DNS SRV record weights, member-file `weight` fields); see [ALB Autodiscovery](./alb-autodiscovery.md).

-The legacy workaround of repeating a member name multiple times in the pool list still functions, but explicit weights replace it and are preferred.

 Weights apply to mechanisms that select a single member per request (round robin).
 Fan-out mechanisms (fr, fgr, nlm, tsm) dispatch to every healthy member regardless of weight.

 #### More About Our Round Robin Mechanism